skye-pa1n/skye-pa1n/README.md

 - 👋 Hi, I’m @skye-pa1n
-- 👀 I’m interested in android development
+- 👀 I’m interested in Android Development
-- 🌱 I’m currently learning nothing lol.
+- 🌱 I’m currently learing C and im messing with HTML5 (for fun).
 - ⚡ Fun fact: Did you know that i don't know a fun fact? :o

 <!---